ChristineTzeng/Ness/README.md

 main.ipynb - For running simulation

-Ness_data_process.ipynb - For results processing and plotting figures
+Nest_data_process.ipynb - For results processing and plotting figures

 stats.ipynb - For statistical analysis